FlashGriefs/HookTool/README.md

 # HookTool
 A simple webhook management tool.
+All features work for discord webhooks and most features work for guilded webhooks.

 # Features
 - Send messages from webhook